-The social media chair is responsible for providing digital support to programming and General AIGA initiatives through AIGA’s social platforms including Twitter, Instagram, and Facebook.
+The Communications Chair is responsible for providing digital support to programming and General AIGA initiatives through AIGA’s social platforms including Twitter, Instagram, and Facebook as well as monthly e-Blasts.
 This chair is the lead strategist for online communications.

 This Chair fosters a relationship of mutual benefit between AIGA Saint Louis and representatives from allied fields who service the design community.
 This usually occurs in the form of cash or in-kind sponsorship for Chapter events.
 This chair will work closely with the Programming Chair in establishing a calendar and identifying potential sponsors for Chapter events and activities.
 The Sponsorship Chair works closely with an executive committee to accomplish development goals.